bruvio/dijkstra-routing/README.md

 ## further developments

-code performances are bad when dealing with big graphs.
+the utils file contains two classes to store the nodes. the Graph class also contains a dijkstra algorithm but code performances are bad when dealing with big graphs.

+To solve this issue I used this as a base to load the data and then extract the list of vertices and an adjacency list that I use in a second algorithm that uses a min Heap data structure to store the minimum distance.

-In a next stage it would be good to use the minheap data structure to save time finding the minimal node to search on
+In a next stage it would be good refactor the code to improve performance and readability as the time to pre-process the data is quite high compared to run time of the algorithm.